zextras/tech-doc/source/_includes/_usage/files.rst

       a description of the file or folder can be added at the bottom.

    Sharing
-      Lists the owner of the file or folder and who has access to it.
+      Lists the owner of the files or folders and who has access to it.
 It is possible to allow access to internal collaborators or external user, with different modalities.